Last Updated on April 23, 2024 by maximosecrets

 Service Level Agreements

 There may be multiple SLAs and knowing which one to apply is part of a matching process.
-An SLA applies to a particular Maximo object, it may be associated with a branch of a classification hierarchy, particular assets or locations or even a period of time, for example an SLA between 9-5 M-F may be different to that outside of core hours.
+An SLA applies to a particular Maximo object, it may be associated with a branch of a classification hierarchy, particular assets, or locations or even a period, for example an SLA between 9-5 M-F may be different to that outside of core hours.
 The matching process can also consider other conditions that you define in a SQL where clause, for example to say that an SLA only applies if the priority is 1 – an emergency.

 The target dates to be calculated are based on the SLA commitment and the calculation calendar to use.
 For example, an SLA response commitment of 16 hours may calculate a date using a calendar that only counts core hours.
 For example, a SR reported at midday on Thursday might calculate a target start of midday Monday and not Saturday as that is outside of core hours.